 Portrayals of AI in cinema or television lend themselves to visions of powerful, humanlike super machines such as the cyborg in The Terminator or sentient computer systems with programming of various levels of quality, such as HAL 9000 from 2001: A Space Odyssey.
 In the real world, people's expectations of AI range from excitement to ambivalence, and from optimism to fear.
-This, in part, is because AI means different things to different people.
-There is no uniformly accepted definition for AI, and there is not likely to be one any time soon.
-This guide is not intended to solve this issue, but instead provide some basics on the nature of AI to help public officials navigate this complex terrain, distinguish hype from reality and be better informed about what AI may mean in their own context.
-However, for the time being, AI-based technologies are still closer to Siri and chatbots than to the androids on Westworld.
+While scientific inaccuracies or hyperbole in fiction may play a role, this wide range of opinions is due also to the fact that AI means different things to different people.
+Today, there is still no universally accepted definition for AI, and there is not likely to be one any time soon.
+This primer is not intended to solve this issue, but instead provide some basics on the nature of AI to help public officials navigate this complex terrain, distinguish hype from reality and be better informed about what AI may mean in their own context.